DBremen/dbremen.github.io/_posts/2021-02-18-Graph_theory_with_PowerShell.md

    * ### [Random graphs](#random)
    * ### [Probability of connectivity](#connectivity)

 When I try to learn a new technical topic it is easier for me to do/experience the new topic through a technology I already know about.
-That's why I perfer to play around with things in PowerShell even though there might be better ways of doing the same using another technology.
+That's why I prefer to play around with things in PowerShell even though there might be better ways of doing the same using another technology.

-In this post I'm going to explore a bit of graph theory based on chapter 2 of the execellent book "[Think Complexity 2e](https://greenteapress.com/wp/think-complexity-2e/)" by Allen B. Downey (in fact I'd highly recommend any of the books in the "Think..." series some of which I might cover in future posts).
+In this post I'm going to explore a bit of graph theory based on chapter 2 of the excellent book "[Think Complexity 2e](https://greenteapress.com/wp/think-complexity-2e/)" by Allen B. Downey (in fact I'd highly recommend any of the books in the "Think..." series some of which I might cover in future posts).
 The book and the book's source (in Python) are available for free through the book's webpage.
 [Graph theory](https://en.wikipedia.org/wiki/Graph_theory) is the study of graphs, which are mathematical structures used to model pairwise relations between objects.
 A graph is made up of vertices (also called nodes or points) which are connected by edges (also called links or lines).
 Since networks are everywhere, graph theory is everywhere, too.
 Graph theory is used to model and study all kinds of things that affect our daily lives: from traffic routes to social networks or integrated circuits.

 We will use the excellent [PSGraph](https://github.com/KevinMarquette/PSGraph) module developed by Keven Marquette for visualizing the graphs.
 PSGraph is a wrapper around [Graphviz](https://graphviz.org/) which is a commandline utility for displaying graphs.
 We will need to install both PSGraph and Graphviz.